react-navigation/react-navigation.github.io/versioned_docs/version-8.x/tab-view.md

 - `PagerViewAdapter`: Uses [`react-native-pager-view`](https://github.com/callstack/react-native-pager-view) for rendering pages (default on Android & iOS).
 - `PanResponderAdapter`: Uses [`PanResponder`](https://reactnative.dev/docs/panresponder) for handling gestures (default on Web and other platforms).
 - `ScrollViewAdapter`: Uses [`ScrollView`](https://reactnative.dev/docs/scrollview) for rendering pages.
+- `DefaultAdapter`: Uses `PagerViewAdapter` on Android & iOS, and `PanResponderAdapter` on Web and other platforms.

 To pass adapter-specific props, wrap the adapter in a function and forward the `TabView` props: